Courses in Statistics

 STAT 636.
 Machine Learning Algorithms.
 3 Hours.

 Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Enrollment restricted to students with graduate status in mathematical sciences, systems modeling and analysis, decision sciences and business analytics, or computer science, or by permission of the instructor.
+Enrollment is restricted to students with graduate status in mathematical sciences, systems modeling and analysis, decision sciences and business analytics, or computer science, or by permission of the instructor.
 Includes an in-depth analysis of machine learning algorithms for data mining, equipping students with skills necessary for the design of new algorithms.
 Analyses will include framing algorithms as optimization problems and a probabilistic analysis of algorithms.
 Students will be exposed to current areas of research in the construction of data mining algorithms.
 Crosslisted as: OPER 636.

 STAT 641.
 Applied Data Analysis.
 3 Hours.